 Background

 I’ve been working at a film lab for the last couple of months, and the engineering degree immediately made itself useful by giving me the tools to keep some of these machines alive.
 Problems ranging from just corrosion within a sensor’s connector to open heart surgery on a board no longer made.
 For a glorified sous-vide tank, the Noritsu engineers put a lot of safeguards and smart engineering in place to keep these working as well as they have for as long as they have.
 I’m writing this article with the intention of logging whatever I find for whoever takes over for me, or whoever finds this website in similar despair as I have googled whenever something broke.
-There’s also the nice side effect of showing off the stuff between my ears to employers.
-Anyway.

 This is the V50, relatively sophisticated MiniLab unit for C-41 Color Development.
 Short Leader style, which means you tape the film to a sheet of plastic with sprocket holes on it, and that’s what drags the film itself out of the can and into each step of the development process.
 The 50 in V50 stands for 50 rolls an hour, so not too shabby accounting for the fact a 36 exposure roll of film tends to be somewhere around 5 feet.